chrisguindon/chrisguindon.github.io/content/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation.md

 Our migration journey from Drupal 7 to Drupal 9 and the future upgrade to Drupal 10 represents our commitment to providing a secure, efficient, and user-friendly online experience for our community.

 Finally, I'd like to take this moment to highlight that this project is a monumental team effort, thanks to the exceptional contributions of Eric Poirier and Théodore Biadala, our Drupal developers; Martin Lowe and Zachary Sabourin, our Java developers implementing the API decoupling objective; and Frederic Gurr, whose support has been instrumental in deploying our new apps on the Eclipse Infrastructure.

-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us via our top-level Epic for the [Drupal 7 to Drupal 9 migration](https://gitlab.eclipse.org/groups/eclipsefdn/-/epics/2) effort.